anniehedgpeth/workflow/local-cookbook-development.md

  - when you run `kitchen verify`

 ### How to install [bussers](https://docs.chef.io/kitchen.html#busser)
- - Busser is a test setup and execution framework that is designed to work on remote nodes whose system dependencies cannot be relied upon.
+ - Busser is a test setup and execution framework that is designed to work on remote nodes upon whose system dependencies cannot be relied.
    - Kitchen uses Busser to run post-convergence tests via a plugin architecture that supports different test frameworks.
 Busser is installed automatically as part of Kitchen.
+   - InSpec is the busser that is being used, but you could choose a different busser (but why would you?).

 ### What 'kitchen init' does
  - `kitchen init` to initialize a new `.kitchen.yml`